 Boston, MA 02135.

 Hi Family and Friends,

-I recently learned that I am affected with Late Onset Tay-Sachs.
+I recently learned that I have Late Onset Tay-Sachs disease.

 I was nervous to share my story because I didn’t want people to look at me differently.
-However, it’s more important to help raise awareness and be an advocate for this rare disease.
-It’s crucial to me to speak for others who feel they haven’t been heard, as they are impacted by something beyond their control.
+However, it’s more important for me to help raise awareness and be an advocate for children and adults with this rare disease.
+It’s crucial for me to speak on behalf of others who feel they haven’t been heard and have been impacted by something beyond their control.